Iran–Japan relations: Persian language education in Japan

-As of 2018, the faculty members are Professor Morio Fujii, who specializes in Persian literature and Mysticism literature, Associate Professor Ayano Sasaki, who specializes in Persian classical literature and Islamic Mysticism, and specializes in linguistics and Iranian languages.
+As of 2018, the faculty members are Professor Morio Fujii, who specializes in Persian literature and Mysticism literature, Associate Professor Ayano Sasaki, who specializes in Persian classical literature and Islamic mysticism, and specializes in linguistics and Iranian languages.
 Associate Professor Satoko Yoshie, Nasleen Shakybee-Momuters, who specializes in Persian literature, belongs to a specific foreign language as a chief teacher.
 In addition to Persian, she also teaches history and literature.
 Her modules are also available on the Internet.
 The only Japanese universities with Persian faculties and majors are Osaka University and Tokyo Foreign Language University, but Daito Bunka University Faculty of International Relations, Chuo University Faculty of Policy Studies, and the University of Tokyo offer Persian class as a second foreign language.
 Besides universities, there are opportunities to learn Persian in Japan.
 For example, the Cultural Center of Iran, attached to the Embassy of the Islamic Republic of Iran in Tokyo, offers Persian courses throughout the year.

 Japanese language education in Iran

 Japanese language education in Iran is centered around the University of Tehran.
 The Department of Japanese Language and Literature at the University of Tehran was established in 1994.
 In the university, with the cooperation of the Japan Foundation, Japanese language education has been provided through trial and error.
-In 1999, the curriculum was revised, which significantly increased the number of credits and class hours involved in beginner and intermediate level learning.
+In 1999, the curriculum was revised, which significantly increased the number of credits and class hours involved in beginner and intermediate-level learning.
 Since then, while making corrections, education that emphasizes the reliable acquisition of basic Japanese proficiency is being conducted.

 Japanese Shia Muslims (Muslim)

 The most famous Japanese Shia Muslim is Ebrahim Tatsuichi Sawada.
-He studied theology, law, logic, interpretation and politics at the Islamic School of Qom, the center of Shia learning, and became the first Japanese Shia priest to return to Japan in 1998.
+He studied theology, law, logic, interpretation and politics at the Islamic School of Qom, a center of Shia learning, and became the first Japanese Shia imam to return to Japan in 1998.
 He is the Director of Research and Education at the Al-Mustafa International University of Religious Studies in Japan and has published a Japanese translation of the Qur'an.

-poll
+Poll

 According to a 2012 BBC World Service poll, only 4% of Japanese people view Iran's influence positively, with 52% expressing a negative view.
 According to a 2012 Pew Global Attitudes Survey, 15% of Japanese people viewed Iran favorably, compared to 76% which viewed it unfavorably; 94% of Japanese people oppose Iranian acquisition of nuclear weapons and 61% approve of "tougher sanctions" on Iran.
 Notably, only 40% support use of military force to prevent Iran from developing nuclear weapons, with 49% of Japanese accepting a nuclear-armed Iran, a higher percentage than any other surveyed country, including China, Russia and any Muslim nation.